Facial Fracture in Children

 A facial fracture is a break in one or more of the bones in your child's face.
-The facial bones include the cheekbones and the bones around the eyes, nose, and mouth.
-A facial fracture may also cause damage to nearby tissue, such as the eyes, nose, mouth, nerves, or blood vessels.
+A facial fracture may also damage nearby tissue.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

 Stay with your child for comfort and support

 as often as possible while he or she is in the hospital.
 Ask another family member or someone close to the family to stay with your child when you cannot be there.
 Bring items from home that will comfort your child, such as a favorite blanket or toy.